aduggin/accessibility-fails/README.md

 # Accessibility Fails

-A HTML page with lots of accessibility fails to see which ones are icked up by automated tools.
+A HTML page with lots of accessibility fails to see which ones are picked up by automated tools.